Safemoon (SFM) staking calculator

 And that’s it!
 The results update automatically as soon as you change any of the details.

-Our preferred platform for staking Safemoon is eToro .
+Our preferred platform for staking Safemoon is Start Trading .
 It’s a great place to store and keep your money safe while also offering a range of staking and payout options.

 The easiest way to stake SFM is to use a platform like Nexo to join a staking pool.
 The staking platform takes care of the technical side of things for you and pays out your rewards straight into your account at regular intervals, just like how a bank credits a savings account at the end of each month.